lexik/LexikJWTAuthenticationBundle/Resources/doc/2-data-customization.md

 ```

 __Protip:__ You might want to use the same method for customizing the response on both `JWT_INVALID`, `JWT_NOT_FOUND` and/or `JWT_EXPIRED` events.
-For that, use the `Event\JWTFailureEventInterface` interface to type-hint the event argument of your listener's method, rather the class corresponding to one of these specific events.
+For that, use the `Lexik\Bundle\JWTAuthenticationBundle\Event\JWTFailureEventInterface` interface to type-hint the event argument of your listener's method, rather the class corresponding to one of these specific events.